gyuho/learn/doc/etcd_architecture/README.md

 it is **safely replicated**.
 Therefore it is **safe to be applied**.
 Then the `leader` **commits that log entry**. *Raft* guarantees that such entries are committed in a durable storage, and that they will eventually be applied *(executed)* by other available state machines.
-Since a `log entry` is committed and is safe to be applied when it is stored on a quorum of cluster, each `command` can complete as soon as the majority of cluster has responded to a single round of `AppendEntries` RPCs.
+When a `log entry` is committed, it is safe to be applied.
+And for a `log entry` to be committed, it only needs to be stored on the quorum of cluster.
+This means each `command` can complete as soon as the majority of cluster has responded to a single round of `AppendEntries` RPCs.
 In other words, the `leader` does not need to wait for responses from every node.

 Most critical case for performance is when a leader replicates log entries.
 *Raft* algorithm minimizes the number of messages by requiring a single round-trip request only to half of the cluster. *Raft* also has mechanism to discard obsolete information accumulated in the log.
-Since the system cannot handle infinitely growing logs, *Raft* uses `snapshot` to save the state of the entire system on a stable storage, so that logs stored up to the `snapshot` point can be discarded.
+Since system cannot handle infinitely growing logs, *Raft* uses `snapshot` to save the state of the entire system on a stable storage, so that logs stored up to the `snapshot` point can be discarded.